Olli Maatta leaves top 6 as Penguins shake up defense

 The Penguins have been thrilled with Riikola’s combination of mobility, skill and tenacity from the moment he set foot on North American ice at the start of training camp.
 Getting him into the lineup would be a perfectly logical way to jump-start the team’s defensive game.

-Riikola said he has already learned that the NHL game, especially on the breakout, is faster than he was accustomed to back home in the Finnish league, but in general, he feels his transition has been a smooth one.
+Riikola said he has already learned that the NHL game, especially on the breakout, is faster than he was accustomed to back home in the Finnish league.
+But in general, he feels his transition has been smooth.

 “I feel good,” he added.
 “I haven’t played a game yet, so I’ll be ready.”